Harry needs to do a deal in his security fight and move on, says Diana’s ex bodyguard

 My advice to him – and his family – is this: accept the offer of limited protection from the UK government, to work in collaboration with your own private security whilst in the UK.

-His decision to quit royal duties was his and his alone, and he cannot expect the same level of security as them when he is living most of the time in LA.
+His decision to quit royal duties was his and his alone, and he can no longer expect the same level of security as working royals, especially when he is living most of the time in LA.

-Following his meeting with the late Queen Elizabeth about his royal exit, she acknowledged his situation and offered a compromise – but it was a compromise he never anticipated.
+Following his meeting with the late Queen Elizabeth about his and his wife’s royal ‘Megxit’, she acknowledged his situation and offered a compromise – but it was a compromise he never anticipated.

 In brief, Her Majesty said: “You are part of this working family here in the UK only.”

-In other words, his hopes for a six-month period in, and six-month period out was scuppered!
+In other words, Harry’s hopes for a six-month period in, and six-month period out of the royal family every year were scuppered!

 Once in the US and outside of royal duties, Harry was no longer a working royal – and with that went his personal security.

-This angered him greatly, yet he was not able to see why such security was withdrawn.
+It was a fair exchange.
+He wanted out, and he got out.
+But the loss of his full royal security cover angered him greatly, and he still seems totally unable to see why such protection was withdrawn.

-His global popularity and the constant media attention he attracted rightly demanded protection for him and his family whilst in the US.
+His global popularity and the constant media attention he attracted does rightly demand protection for him and his family whilst in the US.

-The only option left was the celebrity personal protection at his expense.
+But the only option left to him when he left The Firm was hire celebrity personal protection at his expense.

-It’s true that Harry has every reason to be concerned for his security.
+It’s true Harry has every reason to be concerned for his security.

-There can be no doubt he and his wife’s actions and business interests in America – including their interview with Oprah Winfrey, Netflix deals and the publication of Harry’s memoir – attracts inquisitive, and sometimes dangerous fixated individuals, who will test the boundaries of their security.
+There can be no doubt he and his wife’s actions and business interests in America – including their interview with Oprah, Netflix deals and the publication of Harry’s memoir – attracts inquisitive, and sometimes dangerous fixated individuals, who will test the boundaries of their security.

-But they need to accept that on occasion their privacy will be annoyingly invaded.
+But Harry and Meghan must accept that on occasion their privacy will be annoyingly invaded.

 This regrettably comes as part of the package of their privileged lives.

-Harry’s main concerns seem to be when he and his family enter the UK – and, as I said, a lot of that is because he is clearly haunted by the circumstances of Diana’s death.
+Harry’s main concerns seem to be for his and his family’s safety when they enter the UK.
+And as I said, a lot of that worry is because he is clearly haunted by the circumstances of Diana’s death.

-But he needs to take comfort in the fact the Home Office and Scotland Yard agree that under the circumstances of his UK visits a full risk assessment would take place and appropriate protection afforded.
+He needs to take comfort in the fact the Home Office and Scotland Yard agree that under the circumstances of his UK visits, a full risk assessment would take place and appropriate protection will be provided.

-In short, a liaison officer from the Royal Protection command would be deputed to work alongside his personal security detail.
+In short, a liaison officer from the Royal Protection command would be deputised to work alongside his personal security detail.

 In Harry’s mind this is totally unacceptable, hence the court action he alone has instigated.